parse-community/docs/_includes/flutter/objects.md

 # Objects

-You can create custom objects by calling:
+You can create a custom object like this:

 ```dart
 var dietPlan = ParseObject('DietPlan')